20 Important Contract Clauses for Businesses to Know

 1. Confidentiality Clause

 A confidentiality clause requires one or more contracted parties to protect sensitive data.
-You’ll use this clause to precisely define what information needs to be kept private from competitors, the public, and other applicable third parties.
+You’ll use this standard contract clause to define what information needs to be kept private from competitors, the public, and other applicable third parties.

 2. Indemnification Clause